BrownUniversity/terraform-inspec-template/README.md

     | `terraform_tflint`                               | Validates all Terraform configuration files with [TFLint](https://github.com/terraform-linters/tflint).                              |
     | `terraform_tfsec`                                | [TFSec](https://github.com/liamg/tfsec) static analysis of terraform templates to spot potential security issues.     |
 * GitHub Actions to label PullRequests, Draft Releases and Run the kitchen tests.
 See [Development Section](#development) for further instructions
+* Protections on the default branch.
+Commits to default branch need to be through a PR that has been reviewed and has passing tests

 ## How to use this module